hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/guidelines/guidelines.md

 ![Example of the selected count](/assets/patterns/multi-select-patterns/selected-count.png)

 Pair this with a **message** to clearly communicate that a selection has been made.
-This can be a simple generic message stating "{number in current selection} selected", or can be more specific to the type of object in the data set (e.g., a user, cluster, workspace, etc).
+This can be a simple generic message stating "{selected count} selected", or can be more specific to the type of object in the data set (e.g., a user, cluster, workspace, etc).

 ![Generic and specific messaging](/assets/patterns/multi-select-patterns/types-of-messages.png)